SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Related Work

 \section{Related Work}

 \textbf{Systems optimization for MoE model serving.} Common techniques for optimizing MoE model serving include offloading and swapping memory.
 Huang et al. \cite{cachemoe:arxiv23:huang} propose to swap the experts from GPU memory to CPU memory to reduce the memory consumption of MoE models, incurring high latency overhead.
 SE-MoE \cite{SEMoE:arxiv22:Liang} utilizes Ring Memory offloading to reduce GPU memory consumption of MoE models.
 However, these methods are not suitable for resource-constrained devices with dynamic latency and memory constraints.
-The proposed \name is the first work to optimize MoE model serving on resource-constrained devices with dynamic memory and latency constraints.

 \textbf{Optimization for dynamic DL model serving.} MoE is a type of dynamic neural networks.
 Many approaches are introduced to enable or enhance such dynamic DL model serving in general.
 Nimble \cite{shen2021nimble} is a system that optimizes, compiles, and executes dynamic neural networks on multiple platforms by using a dynamic type system and a lightweight virtual machine runtime.
 Model scaling approaches \cite{nestdnn:mobicom18:Fang,legodnn:mobicom21:Han,wen2023adaptivenet} propose to adjust the model size/architecture on edge devices to meet different resource constraints.
 Remix \cite{jiang2021remix} proposes to use multiple models and dynamically switch between them during the inference process.
 Besides serving dynamic models, researchers have also attempted to slice the static model to dynamic components to achieve different resource-performance tradeoffs \cite{neulens:mobicom22:Hou,zhang2020dynamic_slicing}.
 As compared with these approaches, our design is fundamentally different because it is based on the unique structure and characteristics of MoE.